-The MSc Programme specialising in Limnology is the choice if you are aiming either for work at authorities and organisations dealing with nature conservation or aquatic resource management, work at environmental consulting agencies, or aiming at a research career in environmental science, aquatic science, or ecology.
+The Master Programme in Biology, specialising in Limnology is the choice if you are aiming for work at authorities and organisations dealing with nature conservation or aquatic resource management, work at environmental consulting agencies, or aiming at a research career in environmental science, aquatic science, or ecology.

 The programme leads to a Master of Science (120 credits) with Biology as the main field of study.

-The Limnology Master programme starts with the course Limnology D, which aims to give you broad understanding of the fundamentals in aquatic ecosystems, ranging from water physics and chemistry to various aquatic organisms and communities, and their interactions.
+The specialisation in Limnology starts with the course Limnology D, which aims to give you broad understanding of the fundamentals in aquatic ecosystems, ranging from water physics and chemistry to various aquatic organisms and communities, and their interactions.
 An important component of this course is a one-week field course at the Norr Malma field station (Erken Laboratory), where you conduct own projects to get hands-on experience of working on aquatic ecosystems.
-If you already have limnology courses with corresponding contents from the Bachelor's degree, you can choose the alternative starting courses Ecology D, Toxicology D or Evolutionary processes.
+If you already have limnology courses with corresponding contents from the Bachelor's degree, you can choose the alternative starting courses Ecology D, Toxicology D or Evolutionary Processes.

 The second course is Applied Ecosystem Ecology, focusing on catchments (i.e. the land draining to inland waters) as natural units for management and protection of natural resources.
 You will learn how to identify catchments and get an overview of natural functioning and structure of terrestrial as well as aquatic catchment ecosystems, and on the effects of human perturbations (hydromorphological alterations, pollution, introduction of non-native species and climate change).
 Field studies, training on GPS equipment and GIS (geographical information systems), and studies of legislation and applied water management at national, European and international level are part of the course.

 The next course, Aquatic Ecosystems, deepens your knowledge about ecosystems.
 The intricate interactions between organisms, food webs, chemical and physical conditions are explored through theory as well as through lab experiments which are designed, conducted and analysed by students.
 This course also contains scientific approaches, methods and ethics that are relevant for studying and understanding ecosystems.